 This program is designed for use by parents, educators, homeschoolers, and school systems.
 It has been successfully implemented across the United States and around the world (23 countries at last count*).

-Families and educators love this reading program simply because it works!
-Reading Bundles include easy but specific instructions for teaching and implementing the program, ideal for both parents and educators.
+Families and educators love this program simply because it works!
+Special Reads Bundles include full instructions for teaching, and are ideal for both parents and educators.

-Customer support has a 24-hour turnaround record and is provided by founder and program designer Natalie Hale.
+Customer support is provided by founder and program designer Natalie Hale and has a 24-hour turnaround record.

-Natalie Hale is an award-winning author, an innovative educator, parent of an adult son with Down syndrome (Jonathan is 34), and for over 25 years, a national and international speaker on the topic of teaching reading to learners with Down syndrome and other developmental delays.
+Natalie Hale is an award-winning author, an innovative educator, parent of an adult son with Down syndrome (Jonathan is 34), and for 28 years, a national and international speaker on the topic of teaching reading to learners with Down syndrome and other developmental delays.

-29 years ago, Natalie walked into a new library with her 5-year old son Jonathan.
+30 years ago, Natalie walked into a new library with her 4-year old son Jonathan.
 “Can he read?” asked the librarian.
 “No,” answered Natalie.
 Said the librarian, “He could read today if you knew how to teach him.
 Spend some time with me and I’ll help you.
 If he enters first grade reading, the school’s expectations of him will skyrocket.”
-Trained at Glenn Doman’s Institute for the Achievement of Human Potential, the librarian did indeed know his stuff.
+Trained at Glenn Doman’s Institute for the Achievement of Human Potential, and himself the father of a teen with global delays, the librarian did indeed know his stuff.